-- Planning scrutiny (curriculum overviews, skills progression lists, etc.) - Learning walks to ensure that planning is implemented, a progression of skills is taking place and to offer help and support where needed - Audit of resources to ensure the curriculum can be delivered efficiently - Book/work scrutiny - Informal discussion with other staff members - Pupil interviews and surveys to monitor needs of the pupils at WGPS as well as their understanding (pupil voice) - Reviews of IEPs and EHCPs and complete a monitoring and evaluation sheet each time they do so (kept in monitoring and evaluation file).
+- Planning scrutiny (curriculum overviews, skills progression lists, etc.) - Learning walks to ensure that planning is implemented, a progression of skills is taking place and to offer help and support where needed - Audit of resources to ensure the curriculum can be delivered efficiently - Book/work scrutiny - Informal discussion with other staff members - Pupil interviews and surveys to monitor needs of the pupils at WGPS as well as their understanding (pupil voice) - Reviews of IEPs and EHCPs and complete an ongoing monitoring and evaluation sheet during the year and reflect on their action plans.
 The SLT maintain an overview of monitoring and evaluation work.